interledger/rfcs/00XX-bilateral-transfer-protocol/00XX-bilateral-transfer-protocol.md

-# Common Ledger Protocol (CLP)
+# Bilateral Transfer Protocol (BTP)

 ## Preface

-This document describes the Common Ledger Protocol (CLP), a ledger protocol for bilateral liquidity relationships.
+This document describes the Bilateral Transfer Protocol (BTP), a ledger protocol for bilateral transfers of value.
 It is similar in function to [Plugin RPC], but has been rewritten to use OER instead of JSON, and extensibility features have been added.

 ## Introduction